 Elizabeth Phan is the New York-based Advertising Operations Manager at Indiewire.
 She is a graduate of UCLA and lived in Southern California for 95% of her life.
 Her hobbies include Netflix, drawing/painting, trying craft beers, and eating meat.
 Her dislikes include exercise, small talk, and most cats.
 She is living the dream working in online advertising.

-*Portraits for Dana Harris, James Israel, Anne Thompson, Eric Kohn, Nigel M. Smith, Liz Shannon Miller, Ben Travers, Shipra Harbola Gupta, Andrew Fiouzi, Peter Knegt, Steve Greene and big group taken by photographer Daniel Bergeron.
+*Portraits for Dana Harris, James Israel, Anne Thompson, Eric Kohn, Nigel M. Smith, Liz Shannon Miller, Ben Travers, Shipra Harbola Gupta, Peter Knegt, Steve Greene and the big group were taken by photographer Daniel Bergeron.

 Ted Leonsis is known as one of the country's premier businessmen having held numerous leadership positions at AOL.
 He is also a professional sports team owner, a film producer, a private-angel investor, an active Board member and a committed philanthropist.